Digital Marketing Megatrends 2017

 As for the other 80% that are not intending to buy but in general browse mode, you need to turn those from warm to hot prospects.
 Hooking this up with your analytics ecommerce conversion goals creates something intriguing - of those responding X, what did they actually do?
 If they were looking for something to buy today, how many of those actually convert?
 Where are the blockers?
 Combining these with session replays can add further insights to uncovering conversion rate improvement gems.

-This level of insight can help focus your website optimisation and testing based on actual paths and patterns to remove guesswork from your insights work often missed by staged user testing.
+This level of insight can help focus your website optimisation and testing based on actual paths and patterns to remove the guesswork from your insights work often missed by staged user testing.
 As a bonus tip, using session replay tools you can label users and drill down on how they respond to pages based on their current state of mind.
 You’ll likely find those that are looking for something specific will head for search or navigation.
 This doesn’t mean your landing page isn’t doing a good job, but it does give credence to ensuring you cover all user states in your site design process.
 Surveys like this are good to run all-year round, increasing and decreasing the % of your visitors you’re profiling as required, as you can also match responses back to seasonality and marketing campaigns.

 [Editor's note: To compare your conversion rate with other businesses, see these industry averages for conversion rates in different sectors]